 Many tours are available for the interior of Seville Cathedral but the special rooftop tour is the only opportunity to get close to the architectural details on the roof of the church that most visitors never get to see.
 For medieval builders, the roof of the church was closer to God above and thus just as important to look good than the interior decorations.

-During the 90-minute tours, visitors go up to the roofs and domes of the cathedral accompanied by tour guides that are specialist art historians or technicians working in the cathedral.
+During the 90-minute tours, visitors go up to the roofs and domes of the cathedral accompanied by tour guides who are specialist art historians or technicians working in the cathedral.
 The ascent to the roof is in stages and no climbing other than several flights of stairs is required.

 The Roofs of Seville Cathedral